arinze-edeh/cloud-infrastructure-devops-labs/azure/compute/vm-resizing/README.md

 ## Outcome

-The Virtual Machine "xfusion-vm" was successfully resized from Standard_B1s to Standard_B2s using Azure CLI.
+- The Virtual Machine `"xfusion-vm"` was successfully resized from `Standard_B1s` to `Standard_B2s` using `Azure CLI`.

-The VM remained operational and was verified to be running after the resize operation, meeting all project requirements.
+- The VM remained operational and was verified to be running after the resize operation, meeting all project requirements.